Massachusetts Correctional Institution – Cedar Junction: In popular culture

 The prison was featured in the 2010 crime film The Town.

 In Ray Donovan TV series, the main character's menacing father Mickey Donovan (Jon Voight) spent 20 years in 'Walpole' prison, before he was released in 2013.

 In the 2020 film, Spenser Confidential, the film's titular protagonist was sent to "Walpole" for 5 years after pleading guilty to harassment and assault on his Boston Police commanding officer John Boylan, who is revealed to be a dirty cop involved in a drug conspiracy.

+On Jimmy Kimmel Live! on Saint Patrick's Day 2026 (March 17), Kimmel had a bit where he featured a drunk man from Brockton saying his parents were "in the slammer – ever heard of it?
+It's in Walpole."

+In the Film, 'Hot Summer Nights' (2017), Timothee Chalamet's character says, "I don't know about you, but I don't want to end up in Walpole getting &$%# $@#$% in the showers" at 29:50.
+He had just run into a police officer and is concerned because he is selling marijuana on Cape Cod.

 Closure

 As of April 2022, Cedar Junction is planned to be shut down within the next two years due to reduced incarceration rates (currently the lowest in 35 years) and the high costs of maintenance.
 The Massachusetts Department of Correction (DOC) estimates the cost to repair the infrastructure of Cedar Junction at $30 million; the DOC plans to move the money towards delivering effective care and services for the people under their supervision.
 The process of closing the prison is split into three main phases.
 First phase plans to start around the summer of 2022, moving any newly sentenced men to the Souza-Baranowski Correctional Center, a maximum security prison located in Lancaster, Massachusetts.
 In the second phase, prisoners in the Behavioral Management unit will be moved to other facilities.
 Lastly, in the third phase, the Department Disciplinary Unit is set to be dissolved around 2024.
 The removal of the Disciplinary Unit is an attempt by the DOC to reform their approaches to discipline.

 As of June 2023, the prison has been closed, as part of a program to decarcerate criminals in Massachusetts.